-One of the most beguiling and beautiful house and gardens in West London (likely our favourite, alongside Fulham Palace), Chiswick House is an 18th century palladian villa once residence to Lord Burlington, set in 65 acres of stunning park land, with river views and hidden statues.
+One of the most beguiling and beautiful house and gardens in West London (likely our favourite, alongside Fulham Palace), Chiswick House is an 18th century palladian villa.
+It was once residence to Lord Burlington and is set in 65 acres of stunning park land, with Chiswick river views and hidden statues.

 3. Fullers Brewery shop and tours

-We’ve visited the historic Fuller’s Brewery on several occasions, from a tour of the brewery that ends in a 30 minute free pour (hic) through to beer festivals, plus the occasional beer at their onsite pub, the Mawson Arms.
-A local legend and brewing onsite here since the 17th century, you know you are getting near when you smell the hops in the air.
+Cheers to Fuller’s Brewery!
+A local legend and brewing onsite here since the 17th century, you know you are getting near to the Fuller’s Brewery when you smell the hops in the air.

 Like nearby Fulham Palace, Fuller’s Brewery is also renowned for its annual wisteria display, reputably one of the first sites in Europe to have such a magnificent bloom.